 For the academic coders out there, one way to describe the Jenkins Templating Engine is an implementation of the Template Method Design Pattern for Jenkins pipelines.
 JTE essentially separates the business logic of a pipeline from the technical implementation.

 Templates define a workflow by calling steps.
 Steps are contributed by libraries.
-Instead of a Jenkinsfile in each source code repository, teams can now inherit a pipeline template (or choose a template from a pipeline catalog) and then configure the pipeline through a configuration file that specifies what libraries to load.
-Based on what libraries are loaded, the same pipeline can be used to support an arbitrary combination of tools.
+Instead of a Jenkinsfile in each source code repository, teams can now inherit a Pipeline Template (or choose a template from a Pipeline Catalog) and then configure the pipeline through a configuration file that specifies what libraries to load.
+Based on what libraries are loaded, the same Pipeline Template can be used to support an arbitrary combination of tools.

-If your pipeline template is setup to build, test, scan, deploy then it doesn't matter if you're using Docker, Maven, SonarQube, and Helm or NPM, Fortify, and S3: both pipelines can now be executed via the same pipeline template.
+If your Pipeline Template is setup to build, test, scan, and deploy then it doesn't matter if you're using Docker, Maven, SonarQube, and Helm or NPM, Fortify, and S3: both pipelines can now be executed via the same Pipeline Template.